nkabbara/nkabbara.github.io/books/on-writing-well.md

     * Substitute a word that has freshness and oddity.
 That is oblique, not 'true and tested'.
     * Alter the length of sentences with the occasional short ones.
 Short sentences could leave a strong punch.

 [^2]: Cajole: gentle persuasion.
 Wheedle: persuasion through insincere flattery.
-Blandish: persuasion through skillful flattery.
+Blandish: persuasion through skill-full flattery.
 Coax: persuasion through patient means.

 [^3]: Example of this: Original: These are the times that try men’s souls.
 Bad: * Times like these try men’s souls. * How trying it is to live in these times! * These are trying times for men’s souls. * Soul-wise, these are trying times.